 Step 1: Create a quiz using e.g. Google/Microsoft Forms

 Example using Google Forms (also shown in video below):

 - Go to https://docs.google.com/forms - log in and search for “Quiz”.

 - Pick "Blank Quiz" and create your quiz.
 Further guidance can be found in Google's guide here.

 For guidance on using Microsoft Forms, see this article.

 Step 2: Once your quiz is ready, share it using the appropriate sharing settings

 Using Google Forms:

-- Go to settings and adjust as appropriate - an example is given in the video below.
+- Go to settings and adjust as appropriate.

 - Once you're happy with the settings, simply press “SEND” in the upper right-hand corner, choose the link option, and copy the link.

 - Go to Aula and write a short description of the quiz (e.g. "Before Friday, please answer the following questions relating to Wednesday's lecture.")